Bocchio01/Website_Bocchio/content/en/article/2021/gorlu-the-printer.md

 ## The algorithm

-**The main algorithm**, the one that has with digital image printing, **is basically a search and sort algorithm**.
+**The main algorithm**, the one that has to do with digital image printing, **is basically a search and sort algorithm**.

 Given an input image, it simplifies it (using the [Canny() function](https://en.wikipedia.org/wiki/Canny_edge_detector) present in OpenCV) by extracting the main lines and then saving the identified pixels in a two-dimensional matrix.

 <CMedia s="/v1637024651/Articoli/Gorlu%20la%20stampante/Canny.png" c="An example of Canny's algorithm application"></CMedia>

-It is then scanned with the logic of printing not single dots (which could lead to problems with pen ink) but continuous lines. **Taken an element A, the algorithm scans its pixels in neighbouring positions looking for an element B to print.
-If successful, it sends the coordinates to the Arduino, otherwise it widens the search field, always centred on A, until a B element is identified.** The program then loops, taking as its starting point the coordinates of the B element it has just identified, and continues in the same way until the whole matrix has been scanned.
+It is then scanned with the logic of printing not single dots (which could lead to problems with pen ink) but continuous lines. **Given an element A, the algorithm scans its pixels in neighboring positions looking for an element B to print.
+If successful, it sends the coordinates to the Arduino, otherwise it widens the search field, always centered on A, until a B element is identified.** The program then loops, taking as its starting point the coordinates of the B element it has just identified, and continues in the same way until the whole matrix has been scanned.

 <CMedia s="/v1632851575/Articoli/Gorlu%20la%20stampante/Algoritmo_di_ricerca_1.png" c="Graphical simulation of the search algorithm"></CMedia>

 <CMedia s="/v1632851575/Articoli/Gorlu%20la%20stampante/Algoritmo_di_ricerca_2.png" c="A screenshot of the search algorithm"></CMedia>

-Since its simplicity and low computational complexity, the algorithm is fast and resource-efficient.
+Since its simplicity and low computational complexity, the algorithm is fast and resource efficient.
 In addition, working always and only within the RAM, there is never the need to save data on the hard disk and this allows to leave the PC free from unnecessary temporary files.

 Both digital image and text printing functions are managed by the algorithm described above.
-In fact, when you choose to print text, the programm transforms the written sheet into an image (by taking a sort of screen capture) and passes it as an input argument to the algorithm, which will process it like any other image.
+In fact, when you choose to print text, the program transforms the written sheet into an image (by taking a sort of screen capture) and passes it as an input argument to the algorithm, which will process it like any other image.

 Speaking about the simultaneous printing hand/Arduino function, this is handled simply by sending the coordinates of the mouse when the touch is active.
 Nothing simpler.